Dosage Form: ointment

 Application of 14C-labeled Mupirocin ointment to the lower arm of normal male subjects followed by occlusion for 24 hours showed no measurable systemic absorption (<1.1 nanogram Mupirocin per milliliter of whole blood).
 Measurable radioactivity was present in the stratum corneum of these subjects 72 hours after application.

 Microbiology: Mupirocin is an antibacterial agent produced by fermentation using the organism Pseudomonas fluorescens.
-It is active against a wide range of gram-positive bacteria including methicillin-resistant Staphylococcus aureus (MRSA).
-It is also active against certain gram-negative bacteria.
-Mupirocin inhibits bacterial protein synthesis by reversibly and specifically binding to bacterial isoleucyl transfer-RNA synthetase.
-Due to this unique mode of action, Mupirocin demonstrates no in vitro cross-resistance with other classes of antimicrobial agents.
+Mupirocin inhibits bacterial protein synthesis by reversibly and specifically binding to bacterial isoleucyl transfer-RNA (tRNA) synthetase.
+Due to this unique mode of action, Mupirocin does not demonstrate cross-resistance with other classes of antimicrobial agents.

 Indications and Usage for Mupirocin